WiseLibs/better-sqlite3/README.md

 ### .pragma(sqlString, [returnSimpleData]) -> results

-This method will execute the given `PRAGMA` statement ***synchronously*** and return its result.
+This method will execute the given PRAGMA statement **synchronously** and return its result.
 By default, the return value will be an array of result rows.
 Each row is represented by an object whose keys correspond to column names.

-Since most PRAGMA commands return a single value, the `returnSimpleData` option is provided to make things easier.
+Since most PRAGMA statements return a single value, the `returnSimpleData` option is provided to make things easier.
 With this option, only the first column of the first row will be returned.

 ```js
 db.pragma('cache_size = 32000');